 Yttrium: Used in superconductors and exotic light sources.

-Cerium: Makes an excellent oxidizer, used in oil cracking during petroleum refining and is used for yellow color in ceramics and glass.
+Cerium: Makes an excellent oxidizer, used in oil cracking during petroleum refining, and as yellow color in ceramics and glass.

 Praseodymium: Used in magnets, lasers and as green color in ceramics and glass.

 Neodymium: Used in magnets, lasers and as purple color in ceramics and glass.

 Samarium: Used in magnets, lasers, and neutron capture.

 Europium: Used to make colored phosphors, lasers, and mercury-vapor lamps.